awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_id-based-policy-examples.md

 The **AWSCloudTrail\_FullAccess** policy is not intended to be shared broadly across your AWS account\.
 Users with this role have the ability to disable or reconfigure the most sensitive and important auditing functions in their AWS accounts\.
 For this reason, this policy should be applied only to account administrators, and use of this policy should be closely controlled and monitored\.
    +  **AWSCloudTrailReadOnlyAccess**\.
 This policy lets users in the group view the CloudTrail console, including recent events and event history\.
 These users can also view existing trails and their buckets\.
 Users can download a file of event history, but they cannot create or update trails\.
 **Note**
 You can also create a custom policy that grants permissions to individual actions\.
-For more information, see [Granting Custom Permissions for CloudTrail Users](#grant-custom-permissions-for-cloudtrail-users)\.
+For more information, see [Granting custom permissions for CloudTrail users](#grant-custom-permissions-for-cloudtrail-users)\.

 1. Choose **Next step**\.